peterjc/thapbi-pict/database/README.rst

   Sadly many published sequences are missing the first 32bp which our default primers would amplify, namely ``TTTCCGTAGGTGAACCTGCGGAAGGATCATTA``.
-This has been assumed and added to the FASTA in lower case as needed - at the time of writing no exceptions are known.
+This has been assumed and added to the FASTA in lower case as needed - at the time of writing exceptions are rare.

 - Curated *Nothophytophthora* ITS1 sequences (mostly at species level) from file ``Nothophytophthora_ITS1_curated.fasta``.
 Again, most have been